 WHAT DRIVES YOUR LIFE?

 Many people are driven by resentment and anger.
 They hold on to hurts and never get over them.
 Instead of releasing their pain through forgiveness, they rehearse it over and over in their minds.
-Some resentment-driven people “clam up” and internalize their anger, while others “blow up” and explode it onto others.
+Some resentment-driven people “clam up” and internalize their anger while others “blow up” and explode on others.
 Both responses are unhealthy and unhelpful.

 Many people are driven by the need for approval.
 They allow the expectations of parents or spouses or children or teachers or friends to control their lives.
 Many adults are still trying to earn the approval of unpleasable parents.
-Others are driven by peer pressure, always worried by what others might think.
-Unfortunately, those who follow the crowd usually get lost in it.
+Others are driven by peer pressure, always worried about what others might think.
+Unfortunately those who follow the crowd usually get lost in it.

 Their desire to acquire becomes the whole goal of their lives.
-This drive to always want more is based on the misconceptions that having more will make me more happy, more important, and more secure, but all three ideas are untrue.
+This drive to always want more is based on the misconceptions that having more will make me happier, more important and more secure but all three ideas are untrue.
 Possessions only provide temporary happiness.
 Because things do not change, we eventually become bored with them and then want newer, bigger, better versions.
-Hence all you have to do is just incline your purpose with God’s purpose for you.
+Hence all you have to do is just incline your purpose with God’s purpose for your life.